Functions

 substring

-Extract a part of a given string and start/end offsets.
-If end offset is not provided, the substring is taken until the end of the source string.
+If not including an offset, the substring is until the end of the source string.

 urlDecode

-Returns an unescaped url string.
+Returns an unescaped URL string.

 - Syntax